nsidc/qgreenland/doc/user-how-to/plugin-how-to.md

 ![plugin_settings](/_images/plugin_settings.png)

-Navigating to the 'All' tab in the plugin window, search for 'QGreenland Custom'.
+Navigate to the 'All' tab in the plugin window, and search for 'QGreenland Custom'.
 Click 'Install plugin' and close.

 ## Searching for data layers
 Now that you have the plugin installed, you can begin downloading and using data in QGreenland Custom.